aridjayarecipes/cutesrecipes.web.app/content/post/2434-simple-way-to-make-speedy-simple-sweet-and-sour-napa-cabbagemommasrecipes.md

 1. Prepare 3 Tsp olive oil

 You can adjust the heat level by adding more or less of the sauce.
-The Clean & Simple Diabetes Cookbook.
-Sign up to receive Jackie's recipes right in your inbox! sweet and sour napa cabbage salad.
+The Clean &amp; Simple Diabetes Cookbook.
+Sign up to receive Jackie&#39;s recipes right in your inbox! sweet and sour napa cabbage salad.
 Cabbage definitely falls into that category!

 <!--inarticleads2-->